SivaRakeshRelangi/Text-Smilarity-API/README.md

 # Text-Smilarity-API
-## How to use API Just Follow these Steps
+## How to use API Just follow these Steps
  #### Download files app.py and requirements.txt
 ## Setup Instructions
 1. **Set Up Virtual Environment**: